patrdatacleanseAI/health-coaching-analysis-Patrick-Casimir/README.md

 1. Baseline-to-Outcome Methodology (Temporal Integrity) Instead of using all time-series data points, we focused on the most stable and comparable observations:

-- Extracted the **first recorded value** per member as the baseline
+- Extracted the 'first recorded value' per member as the baseline.
-- Extracted the **last recorded value** as the outcome
+- Extracted the 'last recorded value' as the outcome.
-- Ignored intermediate fluctuations to reduce noise
+- Ignored intermediate fluctuations to reduce noise.

-This approach ensures that clinical improvement is measured as a **true net change over time**, rather than short-term variability.
+This approach ensures that clinical improvement is measured as a 'true net change over time', rather than short-term variability.

 2. Handling Missing Outcome Data (Intent-to-Treat Approach)